 It’s hard to chuckle when money is involved.

 But, just like the weird G, I learned bigger and better things as I grew in wisdom and wrinkles.
-Every stumble, every misstep, every purchase of yet another craft item I’m going to donate in less than a year is another example of how far I’ve come and how the future is greener because I’m willing to grow.
+Every stumble, every misstep, every purchase of yet another craft item I donated in less than a year, is another example of how far I’ve come and how the future is greener because I’m willing to grow.